The Insider’s Guide to Contract Assembly & Sub-Assembly for Manufacturers

 Partnering with a professional team of experienced contract assembly personnel that adheres to a robust ISO 9001:2015 Quality Management System (QMS) affords OEMs and businesses numerous quality assurances.
 Manufacturing partners who adhere to an ISO 9001:2015 QMS repeatedly and consistently demonstrate their capability to provide high quality products and services.
 Consistent high quality translates into fewer product returns, improved customer satisfaction, and increased repeat orders and referrals.

-While many manufacturers are satisfied with their defect rate, a reputable contract assembly provider will ensure that production goals such as increased profits, efficiency, and customer satisfaction are met by offering a 100% defect-free guarantee.
+While many manufacturers are satisfied with their defect rate, a reputable contract assembly provider will ensure that production goals such as increased profits, efficiency, and customer satisfaction are met.

 Having the ability to downsize or scale operations at a moment's notice is a superior advantage that comes with using a manufacturing partner.
 Manufacturing and production space is one of the larger expenses for manufacturers.
 Expenses rapidly become overwhelming when analyzed by the cost to buy, lease, build, heat, cool, insure, and maintain a building.
 Businesses can become tied to leases and contracts that result in paying to shut-down operations, transport personnel and equipment, and clean out the production space.
 An experienced contract assembly and sub-assembly service provider can make it easy and far less costly to increase or decrease product output.